OrionReed/tldraw-physics/README.md

 Please open an issue or PR if you have any suggestions or improvements!
 Especially looking for:
 - Architecture improvements (the current implementation is... not great to say the least)
 - Better multiplayer support (There is a bug which stalls on "Connecting..." )
+- Proper compound collider generation for DrawShapes (e.g. using a series of rectangles instead of spheres)
 - Bugfixes!!